denis-berthier/CSP-Rules-Examples/README.md

 ### The Urhegyi-8.5 folder
-It deals with###
- the example of 2-step solutions discussed in sections 6.15 to 6.18 of the Basic User Manual, with all the details.
+It deals wit the example of 2-step solutions discussed in sections 6.15 to 6.18 of the Basic User Manual, with all the details.

 ### Mauricio-W31-GW12-B19-gB11
-It is an extremely rare example of a puzzle with very different W, B, gW and gB ratings
+It is an extremely rare example of a puzzle with very different W, B, gW and gB ratings and also an example of a very long whip (length 31).

 ### The Fewer-steps folder
-It includes the two examples of how to reduce the number of steps in a resolution path (as described in section 6.19 of the Basic User Manual): one using mainly chain rules (the pisces2#523-9.0-W7.clp puzzle) and one using mainly Subset rules (the "Tatooine-Tosche-Station.clp" puzzle).
+It includes two examples of how to reduce the number of steps in a resolution path (as described in section 6.19 of the Basic User Manual): one using mainly chain rules (the pisces2#523-9.0-W7.clp puzzle) and one using mainly Subset rules (the "Tatooine-Tosche-Station.clp" puzzle).

 ### The Tridagons folder
-- It gives automated proofs showing that the trivalue oddagon pattern is contradictory are given: the full (non-degenerated) pattern in T&E(3) and two degenerated versions in T&E(2). <br>
+- It gives automated proofs showing that the trivalue oddagon pattern is contradictory: the full (non-degenerated) pattern in T&E(3) and two degenerated versions in T&E(2). <br>
 This illustrates how CSP-Rules can be used as an assistant theorem prover (as was already shown in the SlitherRules application).

 - It also gives a large variety of examples of Tridagons (a recently found exotic pattern) and of related patterns.<br>